dikshithshetty/gestordecontratos/readme.md

 ## User Stories

 - **404** - As a user I want to see a nice 404 page when I go to a page that doesn't exist so that I know it was my fault.
-- **500** - As a user I want to see a nice error page when the super team screws it up so that I know that is not my fault.
 - **sign up** - As a user I want to sign up on the webpage so that I can register myself as a user.
-- **login** - As a user I want to be able to log in on the webpage so that I can log in into my accpunt.
+- **log in** - As a user I want to be able to log in on the webpage so that I can log in into my accpunt.
 - **logout** - As a user I want to be able to log out from the webpage so that I can make sure no one will access my account.
 - **contract list** - As a user I want to see all the contracts that need to be sign.
     - **see details** - As a user I want to see detailed information about a contract.